Communication with submarines: Acoustic transmission

 Sound travels far in water, and underwater loudspeakers and hydrophones can cover quite a gap.
-Apparently, both the American (SOSUS) and the Russian navies have placed sonic communication equipment in the seabed of areas frequently traveled by their submarines and connected it by underwater communications cables to their land stations.
+Apparently, both the American (SOSUS) and the Russian navies have placed sonic communication equipment in the seabed of areas frequently travelled by their submarines and connected it by underwater communications cables to their land stations.
 If a submarine hides near such a device, it can stay in contact with its headquarters.
 An underwater telephone sometimes called Gertrude is also used to communicate with submersibles.

 Very low frequency

-VLF radio waves (3–30 kHz) can penetrate seawater to a few tens of meters and a submarine at shallow depth can use them to communicate.
+VLF radio waves (3–30 kHz) can penetrate seawater to a few tens of metres and a submarine at shallow depth can use them to communicate.
 A deeper vessel can use a buoy equipped with an antenna on a long cable.
-The buoy rises to a few meters below the surface, and may be small enough to remain undetected by enemy sonar and radar.
-However these depth requirements restrict submarines to short reception periods, and antisubmarine warfare technology may be capable of detecting the sub or antenna buoy at these shallow depths.
+The buoy rises to a few metres below the surface, and may be small enough to remain undetected by enemy sonar and radar.
+However, these depth requirements restrict submarines to short reception periods, and anti-submarine warfare technology may be capable of detecting the sub or antenna buoy at these shallow depths.

 Natural background noise increases as frequency decreases, so a lot of radiated power is required to overcome it.
 Worse, small antennas (relative to a wavelength) are inherently inefficient.
-This implies high transmitter powers and very large antennas covering square kilometers.
+This implies high transmitter powers and very large antennas covering square kilometres.
 This precludes submarines from transmitting VLF, but a relatively simple antenna (usually a long trailing wire) will suffice for reception.
 Hence, VLF is always one-way, from land to boat.
 If two-way communication is needed, the boat must ascend nearer to the surface and raise an antenna mast to communicate on higher frequencies, usually HF and above.

 Because of the narrow bandwidths available, voice transmission is impossible; only slow data is supported.
-VLF data transmission rates are around 300 bits/sec, so data compression is essential.
+VLF data transmission rates are around 300 bit/s, so data compression is essential.

-Only a few countries operate VLF facilities for communicating with their submarines: Norway, United States, Russia, United Kingdom, Germany, Australia, Pakistan, and India.
+Only a few countries operate VLF facilities for communicating with their submarines — Norway, France, United States, Russia, United Kingdom, Germany, Australia, Pakistan, and India.